TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 ### sbc \<const>, \<reg>

 Subtracts the constant value and the carry from the register and stores back in the register.
-Sets carry accordingly after performing the subtraction.

 *Does not clobber R15*

+#### Flags

+Carry, sign, zero

 | Bit 0-7 | Bits 8-11 |   Bits 12-15    | Bits 16-32 |
 | :-----: | :-------: | :-------------: | :--------: |